martinthomson/tmi/draft-thomson-tmi.md

 people; a conference focus aids the sending of media group real-time communications; and a social network intermediates communication and information sharing through the exchange of messages and formation of groups.

+A person uses a networked computer as an intermediary for their communications with other people and computers.
+This intermediation is essential, for users are unable to directly interact with a network.
+Much of the guidance in this document does not apply to the relationship between users and user agents; see
+{{?RFC8890}}, Section {{Section 4.2 of ?RFC8890}}{: sectionFormat="bare"} in
+particular, for an examination of this topic.

 An intermediary at one layer of the stack is often an endpoint for communication at a lower layer.
 A Diameter peer {{?DIAMETER=RFC6733}} acts as an intermediary